Noun The protective, nurturing shell that enables a caterpillar to grow into a magnificent, soaring butterfly

-What Is “Chrysalis?”
+What's Holding You Back?
 How Our Groundbreaking Approach Helps Students To Soar!

 No matter what age they are, we want to help our students to have the curiosity and the wide-eyed wonder of a child.
 We want them to be able to play, to have fun as they use their imagination and creativity and playful nature to portray heroes, villains, rocks, trees, dinosaurs, or whatever the situation calls for.